VanillaMaster/sax/readme.md

  - DocumentParser keep path to curent element and dispatch event abount element occurrence.

 evry part of this chain can be replaced with custom implementation

+## contributing
+i will be glad if anyone decides to help

 ### example